Anglo-Boer War

 ![]() |

 The Boer War: Ladysmith and Mafeking, 1900 - The Stationary OfficeThe Boer War: Ladysmith and Mafeking, 1900 by The Stationary Office is part of the Uncovered Editions series.
 They are historic official papers which have not previously been available in a popular form.
-The British Empire went to war against the Boers in South Africa in October 1899.
-Within a few weeks the two main British forces were besieged in the towns of Ladysmith and Mafeking, and a huge army was shipped from England to rescue them.
-These papers are the despatches to London from the commanders in the field. |
+The British Empire went to war against the Boers in South Africa in October 1899. |

 ZAR 60.00 |